Parser API

 console.log(ast.type); // 'document'

-Position information is useful for error reporting and source mapping:
+Position information would be useful for error reporting and source mapping once implemented:

 import { parse } from 'wiremd';